Resumption of All On-Campus Activities

 Who can come, when, and where.
 The AUIS campus remains open to AUIS employees, students, and visitors.
 Normal hours of operation will be maintained and posted.

 Employee check-in and check-out.
 Employees on campus should continue to follow standard “clock in and out” procedures using their ID cards.

-The Pak City shuttle will operate on a normal schedule to be posted by FMD.
+- The Pak City shuttle will continue to operate on a normal schedule to be posted by FMD.

 Additional Procedures for Academic Classes

 Other Areas and Activities

 All common areas, including the cafeteria and gym, are open for use.
 Student dormitories continue normal operations.
 All student clubs and other student gatherings may continue normal operations.